ouspg/CompSec/Lab2_Network/README.md

 * Data flow diagram or some other type of picture/written document that explains the dataflow in the situation where you cast a vote and when you check the results

-* Short explanation on the steps you took to analyze the network and create the diagram
+* Short explanation of the steps you took to analyze the network and create the diagram

-* Short explanation on what kind of security experiment you tried, how you did it and what was the result
+* Short explanation on what kind of security experiment you tried, how you did it, and what was the result